Office 365, who manages your backup?

 The BIG misconception.

 As businesses adopt SaaS applications and shift resources to the cloud, Microsoft Office 365 is quickly becoming standard.
-Cloud-based software can potentially help save you from the challenges of maintaining application servers, but it can also lead to a false sense of security if you think Office 365 will manage all of the data retention and recovery requirements of your business.
+Cloud-based software can potentially help save you from the challenges of maintaining application servers, but it can also lead to a false sense of security if you think migrating to Office 365 will manage all of the data retention and recovery requirements of your business.

 Do you have control of your Office 365 data?